stsurya/Git/GitConcepts/Concepts.md

 **git ls-files:** This will list all the files in a repo.
 **git ls-files | xargs wc -l:** This will tell total how many number of lines a repo consists.

+**git stash:** This will stash your changes in your current working directory.
+If you want to work on somethign else then you can stash or chnages and while you're back you can re-apply them.

+**git stash pop:** This will reapply all your changes.
+**git stash pop stash@{2}:** You can choose which stash to re-apply by passing its identifier as the last argument.